alexandru-m-g/vector-tiles-sample/README.md

 1. Import sample shapefile and geojson file into postgis.
 The *ogr2ogr/samples* folder in this project is mapped inside the *ogr2ogr* container and already contains 2 samples: 1 (unzipped) shapefile and 1 geojson.
-    To try additional files one could just add them in this folder.
-    Please note that the zipped **shapefiles need to be unzipped** before running the *ogr2ogr* import command.

     Example 1, shapefile:
     ```